Thrombin Human

 Human Thrombin

-Thrombin was purified from human plasma.
+Thrombin was extracted and purified from human plasma.

 Shipped with Ice Packs